|Team||Mercedes AMG Petronas|

 It was the latter who sealed the team’s first win since returning to the sport with victory in China in 2012 and when Schumacher retired at the end of that season, the team replaced him with 2008 world champion Hamilton.

 The Mercedes F1 W04 proved fast in 2013 but hard on tyres and as the season wore on, the team’s challenge to pace-setters Red Bull faded.
-The team finished second overall, providing a launch pad to a stunning season in 2014.
-With the rules remaining largely the same for 2015, can anyone stop Mercedes dominating again?
+The team finished second overall, providing a launch pad to the stunning seasons in 2014 and 2015.
+With the rules remaining largely the same for 2016, can anyone stop Mercedes dominating again?